-Are you looking to pursue a master’s programme abroad but are confused about which universities to apply to?
+Are you looking to pursue a master’s programme abroad but are confused about the universities to which you should apply?
 Technical degrees like those earned while studying medicine, architecture, law and engineering are four-year courses, so these applicants meet most university requirements by default.

 The United Kingdom, Australia and Singapore, among others, offer a three-year undergraduate degree which is considered rigorous and acceptable in the US and Canada.
-Indian programmes, though of a similar duration, are not consistently recognised as equivalent to US or UK programmes and determining the degree’s suitability can prove to be a challenge.
+Indian programmes, though of a similar duration, are not consistently recognised as equivalent to US or UK programmes.
+Determining the degree’s suitability can prove to be a challenge.
 In this situation, an Indian graduate can apply to countries that accept three-year bachelor’s programmes like the UK and Australia.

 But, if that is not an option for you, there is still a way out:

 - You can research if the North American university of your choice has any unique conditions for international students.
-Sometimes, you might encounter university websites, like that of the University of Wisconsin, offering a list of recognised universities where the three-year undergraduate degree is considered equivalent to a four-year undergraduate course after strategic evaluation.
+Sometimes, you might encounter a university, such as the University of Wisconsin, that offers a list of recognised universities where the three-year undergraduate degree is considered equivalent to a four-year undergraduate course after strategic evaluation.
 To understand this evaluation concept, suppose that you studied in an institution accredited by the Indian National Assessment and Accreditation Council (NAAC) (letter grade of ‘A’ or above) and secured a Division I (60-75 per cent) or higher.

 - Then, if you wish to apply to a university in the US, you can have your mark sheets evaluated by the World Education Services (WES) to ascertain their rigour.
 WES is a third-party credit evaluation company recognised by almost all universities in North America.
 The WES evaluation process assesses the course curriculum, academic standing and your GPA and declares a comparative ranking.
 Once you have that, you can check for yourself if your GPA qualifies for application to the North American programme of choice.